C&I Leasing assures shareholders of enhanced return with expansion...

-C&I Leasing Plc has reiterated plans to embark on a business expansion drive in the near future to increase market share and ensure enhanced returns to shareholders.
+C &I Leasing Plc is intensifying plans to embark on a business expansion drive in the near future to increase market share and ensure enhanced returns to shareholders, its Group Managing Director/Chief Executive Officer, Lenin Ugoji, has said.

-The C&I Leasing Group Managing Director/Chief Executive Officer, Mr Lenin Ugoji, stated this at the company’s 31st Annual General Meeting for the year ended Dec.
-31, 2021 at the weekend in Lagos.

 “We are looking primarily at operational efficiency because even before you grow a business, you must be operationally fit.